Amitheous/Where-It-Goes/README.md

 # Expense Tracker App

 ## Overview
 This document outlines the development roadmap and versioning plan for Where It Goes, an expense tracking app for Android and iOS.
-(Initial Development is focused on Android, as that is what I have avaialble for testing.)
+(Initial Development is focused on Android, as that is what I have available for testing.)

 ## Development Roadmap